List of Commands

 MINMAX_PLOT

-This command creates Min-Max plot for current result.
+This command creates Min-Max XYPlot for current result.

 MINMAX_PLOT, <Plot Name>, <iMinmax>